What is the Border Target Operating Model (BTOM)?

 Get in Touch with Speedy Freight for EU Import and Export Guidance & Services

-As the Border Target Operating Model takes center stage in post-Brexit trade, businesses must remain vigilant and adapt to the evolving regulatory landscape.
+As the Border Target Operating Model takes centre stage in post-Brexit trade, businesses must remain vigilant and adapt to the evolving regulatory landscape.

 By understanding the implications of the BTOM and seeking support from experienced partners like Speedy Freight, traders can navigate the complexities of international trade with confidence and efficiency.